njNagaraj/Flask-blog-application/README.md

 Like twitter, User can post their thought, everyone can see it, User can create account, Login, post, see profiles.

-Uses Bootstrap, Flask web framework, SqlAlchemy for database connection.
+Uses Flask web framework, sqllite(SqlAlchemy) for database connection.

-Uses wtfrorms, flask_login, bcrypt.
+Uses wtfrorms, flask_login, bcrypt, pillow, itsdangerous.

 Perfectly organized the code using Layout Inheritance and Packages and Blueprints

-Note : the exatra env directory and lock,toml,nix extension files are not needed to run the website (these are created because i developed the project using Replit IDE  which is easy to develop projects without any system requirements).